 - Both grow tax-deferred

-- Have required minimum distributions (age 71 for RRSP, age 70 ½ for an IRA)
+- Have required minimum distributions (age 72 for RRSP and IRA)

 However, they also differ: